JGMEYER/telegram-utility-bot/README.md

 Create two bots by DM'ing @BotFather in Telegram: one for DEV, one for PROD.
 I recommend you create a test group for the DEV bot to avoid annoying your friends.
 You can configure different `$TELEGRAM_CHAT_ID_{stage}` in secrets/env.

+**Important!** Next, turn off privacy mode for these bots to allow them to send message data via the Telegram webhooks.

 Set the tokens you get from @BotFather to `$TELEGRAM_TOKEN_{stage}` in secrets/env, then source:

 ```